-American Express National Bank offers certificate of deposit (CD) accounts with terms ranging from six months to five years.
+American Express National Bank offers certificate of deposit (CD) accounts with terms ranging from eighteen months to five years.
 The online bank offers some of the best CD rates we’ve examined.
 And it requires no minimum deposit.
 You won’t owe a monthly service fee either.

 Plus, American Express compounds interest on a daily basis.
 This means your money earns interest today, and the new total earns interest the next day.
 This could mean stronger savings in the long-run, as opposed to investing in a CD that compounds interest monthly.